qinghaoh/qinghaoh.github.io/_posts/2022-08-29-system-design.markdown

 PiB+

-Cluster: container for Keyspaces (database)

-Replication:
-Multi-master replication using versioned data and tunable consistency
-* Strategy
-  * Simple Strategy: Partitioner determines the node for the first replica; additional replicas are placed on the next nodes in the Ring clockwise
-  * Network Topology Strategy: consider rack or datacenter locations

 Column family: a container for an ordered collection of rows
 Row: an ordered collection of columns
 * Row key